 Ready for your grand entrance?
 First the wedding party will shake and shimmy into the venue, usually starting with the best man and maid of hour.
 Once everyone has made it inside, the newlyweds will make their way in.

-Now’s the moment you’ve been waiting for, your first dance.
+Now is the moment in your wedding reception timeline you’ve been waiting for, your first dance.
 You’ve found the perfect song and you’ve been learning your steps for months, but now’s the time to put them to the test.
 The key rules here are: don’t stress, trust your feet and enjoy yourself.
 Prepare to hear some “awww”s come out of the audience because it’s bound to be downright adorable.

 Now it’s time for your guests to fuel up for the party ahead.
 If you want them staying out until the crack of dawn they are going to require some sustenance, so don’t be stingy when it comes to ordering food.
 Remember, there are plenty of ways to serve up your meals, so get acquainted with the catering styles and find one that suits the vibe of your big day.